Eugene Lang Building

 My main interests encompass the relation between the cinema, mind, affect and the public sphere.
-In particular, I examine the potential of documentary film as well as feature films (analogue and digital forms) for fostering a critical engagement with and understanding of the contemporary world, preferably from a global or transnational perspective.
-This requires an ethnographic and anthropological perspective alongside aesthetic and formal criteria.
+In particular, I examine the potential of documentary film as well as feature films (analogue and digital forms) for fostering a critical engagement with and understanding of the contemporary world, preferably from a transnational perspective.
+This requires an ethnographic and anthropological point of view alongside aesthetic and formal criteria.
 Specific topics that highlight these issues are global cities and transnational communities in the US and Europe, as well as films that performatively engage with split or conflicted identities and depict the uneven power-relations underpinning intersubjective communications and interpersonal contacts.
+Among my current projects is a research and teaching initiative on Textiles and Textures—Signs and Designs, Andean Textiles Across Time and Tradition.

 PhD, Performance Studies and Anthropology, New York University;